jduell12/node-api1-guided/notes.md

 - run nodemon type 'npm run server' or whatever name the script is (in this case server is the name of the script to run the server in this project) -

+## using Prettier

+- when autoformating things you don't want to format put // prettier-ignore before that line and it will ignore that function

+## post request

+- Information is send via JSON but JS doesn't read JSON we need to change it to something that the server can read and use
+- use express middleware to help add functionality to express
+- server.use(express.json)
+- middleware that lets express read JSON data